techidaily/site-facebook-record-videos/source/_posts/updated-2024-approved-alternative-cinema-highlights-audiences.md

 ![movietube-poster](https://images.wondershare.com/filmora/article-images/movietube-poster.png)

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/zmXpl6irBYk?si=BXjGpQr6PXFcqhCI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 More than just a replacement for FMovies, MovieTube/123Movies has a lot to offer.
 It's a worthy successor to FMovies because of its extensive Bollywood and Hollywood films library.
 You may also view famous TV series in the resolution and quality of your choosing in addition to movies.
 If you're looking for a website like FMovies in 2022, MovieTube is the best option for viewing movies online.

 Its speed will astound you, since it is rare to come across a website with servers this quick.

 **Features:**

 * MovieTube/123Movies has a lot to offer
 * Extensive library of Bollywood and Hollywood films

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/3UyJuZYzjt0?si=W87GeyzVKVORAk7S" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ### 3.LookMovie

 ![lookmovie-poster](https://images.wondershare.com/filmora/article-images/lookmovie-poster.png)